-3. Next, Preheat the oven to 400 degrees F (204C).

 5. Take half of the rice mixture and cover the bottom of the dish and pressing down to form a layer.
-Add the entire meat and peas mixture to cover the rice.
+Then add the entire meat and peas mixture to cover the rice.
 Spread an additional ladle (about 1/2 cup) of marinara sauce evenly over the meat and peas mixture.

 6. Scatter with a layer of shredded mozzarella on top.

-[Take 2]